davidgeorgehope/launchdarkly/README.md

 Go to launch darkly and test turning on/off the flags for specific users.

 Provided everything is working correctly you should see that the Edit Button will enable/disable depending on the 'edit-note' flag and that the text below the table will change depending on the 'backend-note' flag.

+Questions for LD discussion,

+Do you ever find that people end up creating thousands of usernames by accident or because of hacking?
+What do you do about if/else sprawl is there a better way to wrap features that just with if statements?